jfallmann/diffTF_Fork/docs/chapter2.rst

 .. _parameter_conditionComparison:

-PARAMETER ``conditionComparison``
+``conditionComparison``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default "".
 Specifies the two conditions you want to compare.
 Only relevant if *conditionSummary* is specified as a factor.

 Details
   This parameter is only relevant if *conditionSummary* is specified as a factor, in which case it specifies the contrast you are making in *diffTF*.
 Otherwise, it is ignored.
 Exactly two conditions have to be specified, comma-separated.
 For example, if you want to compare GMP and MPP samples, the parameter should be "GMP,MPP".
-Both conditions have to be present in the column "conditionSummary" in the sample file table (see parameter ``summaryFile`` (:ref:`parameter_summaryFile`)).
+Both conditions have to be present in the column "conditionSummary" in the sample file table (see ``summaryFile`` (:ref:`parameter_summaryFile`)).

   .. note:: The order of the two conditions matters.
 The condition specified first is the reference condition.
 For the "GMP,MPP" example, all log2 fold-changes will be the log2fc of *MPP* as compared to *GMP*.
 That means that a positive log2 fold-change means it is higher in *MPP* as compared to *GMP*.
-This is particularly relevant for the *allMotifs* output file.
+Consequently, the final TF activity (denoted *weighted mean difference* in the output tables) will have the same directionality.
+This is also particularly relevant for the *allMotifs* output file.

 .. _parameter_designContrast:

-PARAMETER ``designContrast``
+``designContrast``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default  *conditionSummary*.
 Design formula for the differential accessibility analysis.

 Details
-  This important parameter defines the actual contrast that is done in the differential analysis.
+  This important parameter defines the actual contrast that is done in the differential accessibility analysis.
 That is, which groups of samples are being compared?
 Examples include mutant vs wild type, mutated vs. unmutated, etc. The last element in the formula must always be *conditionSummary*, which defines the two groups that are being compared or the continuous variable that is used for inferring negative or positive changes, respectively (see parameter :ref:`parameter_designVariableTypes`).
 This name is currently hard-coded and required by the pipeline.
 Our pipeline allows including additional variables to model potential confounding variables, like gender, batches etc. For each additional variable that is part of the formula, a corresponding and identically named column in the sample summary file must be specified.
 For example, for an analysis that also includes the batch number of the samples, you may specify this as "*~ Treatment + conditionSummary*".

 .. _parameter_designContrastRNA:

-PARAMETER ``designContrastRNA``
+``designContrastRNA``
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default  *conditionSummary*.
 Design formula for the RNA-Seq data.
 Only relevant and needed if parameter (:ref:`parameter_RNASeqIntegration`) is set to *true*.
 If missing (to increase compatibility with previous versions of *diffTF*), the default value will be taken.

 Details
-  This important parameter defines the actual contrast that is done in the differential analysis.
+  This important parameter defines the actual contrast that is done in the differential accessibility analysis.
 That is, which groups of samples are being compared?
 Examples include mutant vs wild type, mutated vs. unmutated, etc. The last element in the formula must always be *conditionSummary*, which defines the two groups that are being compared or the continuous variable that is used for inferring negative or positive changes, respectively (see parameter :ref:`parameter_designVariableTypes`).
 This name is currently hard-coded and required by the pipeline.
 Our pipeline allows including additional variables to model potential confounding variables, like gender, batches etc. For each additional variable that is part of the formula, a corresponding and identically named column in the sample summary file must be specified.
 For example, for an analysis that also includes the batch number of the samples, you may specify this as "*~ Treatment + conditionSummary*".

 .. _parameter_designVariableTypes:

-PARAMETER ``designVariableTypes``
+``designVariableTypes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary